 But that's not the only linen hack Mrs Hinch has up her sleeve.

-She also revealed that - once she has finished ironing her duvet cover, pillow cases and fitted sheets - she then places Lenor tumble dryer sheets (opens in new tab) (£3) in with her clean bedding, to keep it fresh when it's time to change them.
+She also revealed that - once she has finished ironing her duvet cover, pillow cases and fitted sheets - she then places Lenor tumble dryer sheets in with her clean bedding, to keep it fresh when it's time to change them.

-6. Make curtains look their best with this toilet roll trick
+6. Make curtains look their best

 - Cut them open down the length of the roll, so they're easy to pop on and off your curtain rail.

-Then, simply place a roll between each curtain ring, to ensure the pleat falls nicely and neatly.
+- Simply place a roll between each curtain ring, to ensure the pleat falls nicely and neatly.
 Mrs Hinch says you can also cut the toilet rolls to size, depending on how big or small you want the gaps between pleats to be.

-As you can see from the tried and tested technique below, this handy hack really works!
+As you can see from the tried and tested technique below, this handy hack really works.

 7. Wipe down indoor plants

 Sophie's solution is to simply use a tumble dryer sheet to wipe away any dust or grime that's built up on the plant.
 You can do this on both real and fake plants.

 8. How to get rid of stains on your mattress